Volcano Birthday Party

 Volcán Arenal is the most famous volcano in Costa Rica, and rightly so!
 It is very active, and many visitors are able to see small eruptions.
 We were not so fortunate, but we still enjoyed the spectacular view.

 So it wasn’t hard to pick the theme for the boys’ birthday party last year – volcanoes!
 Our parties are always very small, but I still wanted to make it something special.
-Here is what we did:
+Below are DIY ideas for a volcano party.
+And if you are looking to save even more money, check out these free places to throw a birthday party!

 For decorations I relied heavily on the Dollar Store and Party City.
 We found plenty of red streamers (though we ran out of tape – details, details!), plus some fun “fireworks” decorations made out of ribbons and stars.
 I even stuck some shiny red pom-pom gift wrap bows around.
 I also cut out volcanoes out of black and red poster board and taped them up on the walls.
 But the best find were the sparkly door streamers!
 The kids loved running through the “lava”!
 In fact, this was the last decoration to be taken down after the party – more than a week later!